josiahjohnston/eia_scrape/README.txt

-Scrape data on existing and planned generators in the United States from the Energy Information Agency to update the catalog for the Switch-WECC database.
+Scrape project and production data on existing and planned generators in the United States from the Energy Information Agency for several years.

 TABLE OF CONTENTS